Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Introduction

 The answers of the two questions are deeply related to the symmetries of the MA-TBG.
 One relevant symmetry is the $D_3$ symmetry.
 In the weak-coupling theories \cite{Fanyang,LiangFu, VishwanathYou}, the wave vector of the DW orders is determined by the FS-nesting vector.
-However, the presence of the $D_3$ symmetry brings about three degenerate FS-nesting vectors\cite{Fanyang,LiangFu,VishwanathYou}.
-The different DW orders hosting these degenerate wave vectors can in general be mixed to minimize the energy, leading to an exotic ground state.
-For example, in the theory proposed in Ref.~\cite{Fanyang}, the three SDW orders hosting degenerate wave vectors of $(0,\pi), (\pi,0)$ and $(\pi,\pi)$ would coexist and be equally mixed into the chiral SDW state, in which the polarization directions of the three vectorial SDW order parameters are mutually perpendicular.
+However, the presence of the $D_3$ symmetry brings about three degenerate FS-nesting vectors \cite{Fanyang,LiangFu,VishwanathYou}.
+The different DW orders hosting these degenerate wave vectors can be mixed to minimize the energy in general, leading to an exotic ground state.
+For example, in the theory proposed in Ref.~\cite{Fanyang}, the three SDW orders hosting degenerate wave vectors of $(0,\pi), (\pi,0)$ and $(\pi,\pi)$ would coexist and be equally mixed into the chiral SDW state, in which the polarization directions of the three vectorial SDW order parameters are mutually perpendicular and can be globally arbitrarily rotated in the $\mathbb{R}^3$ space by the Goldstone zero modes.
 This state breaks the time-reversal symmetry (TRS), and can be topologically nontrivial with nonzero Chern numbers.